 The reconstructed stave church in Bergen’s borough of Fana is unlike anything else.
 While it’s one of 28 that remain in Norway, this one has its own dark, distinct look.
 Inspired by the construction techniques of the Vikings, all stave churches are beautifully carved out of wood.
 Further Viking themes like animals are also incorporated, as well as some captivating Christian motifs.

-Originally built in 1150 in the district of Sogn, the Fantoft Stave Church was moved piece by piece to its current location in 1883.
+Originally built in 1150 in the district of Sogn, the church standing today is a reconstruction of the church built in 1150, as it was burned down in 1992.
+The copy you can see today was built in 1997.
 Catch the Bergen Light Rail from the city centre and wander through the serene beech forest to reach the church.
 While you can come by and marvel at the exteriors any time you like, entrance inside is only permitted during the summer.

 Seafood lovers won’t want to miss a visit to the local fish market.
 Operating since the 1200s, the market is a historically significant trading place for fishermen and farmers.
 While the indoor market operates year-round, there’s an expanded outdoor market that begins on the first of May and continues throughout the summer.

-Despite the name, the market also sells fruit, vegetables and flowers.
 Since you probably aren’t looking to buy any fresh fish on your holiday, you’ll be happy to know there are some seafood restaurants in the area where you can enjoy a delicious seafood lunch.
+The market also sells fruit mainly in summer and early fall ( they are only sold in the outdoor part of the market).

 The Hanseatic Museum and Schøtstuene